-MacWorld Published by PCWorld Communications that's the same company that publishes the very glossy PC World.
+MacWorld Published by PCWorld Communications - that's the same company that publishes the very glossy PC World.
 MacWorld is similar.
-It goes for use reviews and how to new programs. good Pretty for beginners. \$24 subscription of 12 issues - that's a 20% discount rate.
+It goes for use reviews and how to new good Pretty programs. for beginners. \$24 subscription of 12 issues - that's a 20% discount rate.
 Will publish monthly starting in November.

-St. Mac deceptively skinny magazine published by Softalk.
-It seems to go to more depth than MacWorld and really gets a lot of good information in its few (62 in August) pages.
-Trial subscription free by sending in your serial number to St. Mac Circulation, Box 7041,N. Hollywood, CA, 91605.
+deceptively skinny magazine St. Mac published by Softalk.
+It seems to go to more depth than MacWorld and really gets a lot of good information in its few (62 in Trial subscription August) pages. free by sending in your serial number to St. Mac Circulation, Box Hollywood, CA, 91605.
+7041.N.
 Unfortunately, Softalk seems to be in financial trouble and at this time we are not sure if they will survive.
 So don't send them any money!